RobertTLange/evosax/README.md

 ```
 <details>
   <summary>Additonal Work-In-Progress</summary>
     **Strategy Restart Wrappers**: *Work-in-progress*.
 You can also choose from a set of different restart mechanisms, which will relaunch a strategy (with e.g. new population size) based on termination criteria.
 Note: For all restart strategies which alter the population size the ask and tell methods will have to be re-compiled at the time of change.
-Note that all strategies can also be executed without explicitly providing `es_params`.
+Note that all strategies can also be executed without explicitly providing `params`.
 In this case the default parameters will be used.

     ```python
     from evosax import CMA_ES